Integrating GitHub Actions with Backstage Catalog: Automated Entity Registration & Sync

 Configuration: GitHub Actions Workflow & Backstage Setup

 Deploy a dedicated workflow that executes on push to the default branch.
-The workflow must authenticate using a GitHub App token with repo and contents scopes, then execute the Backstage CLI to validate and register entities.
+The workflow authenticates using a Backstage API token, then executes the Backstage CLI to validate and register entities.
 Ensure your app-config.yaml enables the GitHub provider with the correct organization filters.

 Backstage Configuration (app-config.yaml)